 To get you thinking, here are some examples of the kinds of project the grants would support:

-- sporting facility upgrades including new scoreboards, seating, new turf, fit-out out of changes rooms, new canteen, new lights, upgrade water systems, gymnasiums, skate parks
+sporting facility upgrades including new scoreboards, seating, new turf, fit-out out of change rooms, new canteen, new lights, upgrade water systems, gymnasiums, skate parks

 Here are some further guidelines that will help you work out if your project is eligible for a grant:

 To be eligible for funding an Applicant must have an Australian Business Number (ABN) and be a non-for-profit entity and the project must be located in the Barton electorate.